Allison (1795 ship)

 Allison was launched in France in 1776, almost certainly under another name.
 The British captured her in 1795.
-Between 1796 and 1799 she made two whaling voyages to the Southern Whale Fishery.
-Then between 1799 and 1807 she made three voyages as a slave ship.
+Between 1796 and 1799 she made two whaling voyages to the British southern whale fishery.
+Then between 1799 and 1807 she made three voyages as a slave ship in the triangular trade in enslaved people.
 Between the first and the second a French privateer captured her, but British letters of marque recaptured her.
 The British slave trade was abolished in 1807 and thereafter Allison traded primarily as a coaster.
 After about 1840 she began to trade to America and Africa.
 She was lost c.1846.

 Career

 Allison entered Lloyd's Register in 1795 with Masslin, master, Harvey & Co., owners, and trade Falmouth–Archangel.
 The entry noted that she was a French prize.
 The 1796 volume showed her master changing to Bernie and her trade to Bristol–Southern Fishery.
 It also showed her as being built in 1776.

 Whaling voyages

 1st whaling voyage (1796–1797): Captain James Birnie sailed from England in 1796, bound for the coast of East Africa.
 Allison was at Rio de Janeiro in April 1796.
 Allison, of Bristol, Bernie, master, was at the Cape of Good Hope on 8 November.
 She returned to England on 19 December 1797.

 2nd whaling voyage (1796–1797): Captain Thaddeus Luce sailed from England in 1798.
 Allison returned to England on 15 February 1799.